sobri909/MGBoxKit/README.markdown

 UIImage *screenshot = [box screenshot:0]; // 0 = device scale, 1 = old school, 2 = retina
 ```

-#### More
+## More

-There's a few more undocumented features, if you're the type to go poking through the source.
+There's a few more undocumented features, if you're the type to go poking around the source.
 Enjoy!